 Nachos originated in the city of Piedras Negras, Mexico, just over the border from Eagle Pass, Texas.
 They was created in 1943 at a restaurant called the Victory Club.
 The story goes that some spouses of several U.S. soldiers from nearby Eagle Pass, who were in Piedras Negras on a shopping trip, arrived at the restaurant after it had closed for the day.
 Chef Ignacio “Nacho” Anaya invented a new dish for them with what little he had available in the kitchen: tortillas and cheese.
 Anaya cut the tortillas into triangles and fried them, then added yellow Wisconsin cheese.

 Just by taking the time to drain the fat after cooking the beef, cuts the calories and fat way down in this dish.
+The skinny facts include draining the facts.

 Black beans are rich in fiber and lean protein.
 Rinsing and draining them before adding to recipes greatly reduces the sodium.